zammad/zammad-documentation/install/source.rst

       After that install the specific required ruby version.

 | After installing bundler, rake and rails we'll need to install all required gems.
-| The command is dependent on the database server you are using.
+| The command depends on the database server you are using.

 .. tabs::